sutoiku/puffin/README.md

 DuckDB and the DuckDB logo are trademarks of the DuckDB Foundation.

-PuffinDB and the PuffinDB logo are trademarks of STOIC.
+PuffinDB and the PuffinDB logo are trademarks of STOIC (Sutoiku, Inc.).

 STOIC is a Silver Member of the DuckDB Foundation.